alcir/bkzones/README.md

 ## Logging

-Passing ```-v``` to the script, logs are displayed on standard output.
+Passing ```-v``` to the script, logs are also displayed on standard output.
 Without this argument, only the log file is produced.